Ruifeng-Tan/Ruifeng-Tan/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 My current interest is in NLP and data mining.
+- 🔭 My current interest is in battery informatics and material informatics.
-- 📫 Feel free to contact me at: ruifeng_tan@whu.edu.cn
+- 📫 Feel free to contact me at: ruifeng_tan@whu.edu.cn.